JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 [!include-code] {
     "src": "./the-semantic-versioning-lifecycle.md",
-    "ranges": [{"start": 36, "end": 83 }],
+    "ranges": [{"start": 34, "end": 81 }],
     "highlight": false
 }

 ### Rationale
 The reasons for the above-mentioned rules are as follows:

-- Mandating major version increments for backward incompatible changes makes it such that whether or not a version contains backward incompatible changes can be deduced its version number.
-This enables semver to facilitate software interoperability, for example, consumers can configure a package manager to automatically install only backward compatible changes such as bug fixes and optimizations.
+- Mandating major version increments for backward incompatible changes makes it such that whether or not a version contains backward incompatible changes can be deduced from its version number.
+This enables semver to facilitate software interoperability, for example, software consumers can configure package managers to automatically install only backward compatible changes such as bug fixes and optimizations.

 - Mandating patch version increments for versions that contain only backward compatible bug fixes makes it such that whether or not a version contains only backward incompatible bug fixes can be deduced from its version number.
-This also facilitates software interoperability.
+This facilitates software interoperability in a similar manner to the previous reason.

 # Coming Full Circle
 At some point in a maintenance phase, the need for a rewrite might arise.
 A rewrite will take the project back to the pre-release phase.
 For example, after a second pre-release phase, the simplified changelog of a piece